-2.3 The Principle of Proportionality: Any consideration given to a Healthcare Professional in exchange for a service provided or other performance should not exceed normal market value.
+2.3 The Principle of Proportionality: Any consideration given to a Healthcare Professional in exchange for a service provided or other performance should not exceed fair market value as defined in the COCIR Code of Conduct 2020.
 Also, with respect to entertainment, the value must be reasonable and appropriate to the position and circumstances of the recipient, and the occasion on which it is given.

 2.4 The Documentation Principle: The granting of any advantages or benefits to Healthcare Professionals by Members should be documented.